Bhai Maharaj Singh: Religious career

 The camp of Baba Bir Singh Naurangabad, Punjab, ca.1850, Kapany Collection.
 The person seated immediately beside Bir Singh may be Bhai Maharaj Singh.

-He eventually became associated with the dera set-up by Baba Bir Singh, located in Naurangabad (located in present-day Tarn Taran district).
+He eventually became associated with the dera set-up by Baba Bir Singh, located in Naurangabad (located in present-day Tarn Taran district), after being impressed by Bir Singh.
+Many miracles are associated with his stay at Bir Singh's dera.
 His time at the dera was occupied by seva and serving in the langar (communal kitchen).
 Thousands of devotees would visit the dera and Maharaj Singh was responsible for cooking food to provide the langar meals for all of these people, a responsibility he undertook as the head chef.
 Local resident, Gurpratap Singh, claim he served as a volunteer in the langar kitchen full of pyaar.
 After undergoing the Pahul ceremony, he was rechristened with the Khalsa name of Bhagvan Singh.
 (Note: This name is alternatively spelt as 'Bhagwan'.)
 He rose-up to eventually becoming one of the most entrusted disciples of Bir Singh.

 His master, Bir Singh, gave him the following words of advice during his Amrit Sanchar ceremony:

 By taking Amrit you are taking a vow that hereafter you will dedicate each breath of your life in the service of Satguru.
 In other words, you will live every moment of your life according to the injunctions of Satguru.
 If your mind always stays alert according to Guru's instructions then your heart and thoughts will stay free from getting polluted.
 Gradually your mind will become immaculately clean and you will be able to perceive the presence of Akal Purakh within.